jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 you would be setting yourself up for trouble when you do so.

-Using the decorator [`@property`](https://docs.python.org/3/library/functions.html#property) as we have done so will allow the user to access, but not change, the X value through `.x`
+Using the decorator [`@property`](https://docs.python.org/3/library/functions.html#property) as we have done so will allow the user to access, but not change, the X value through `.x`.
+Roughly speaking, using the `@property` makes the method look like like a variable member of a `Point` object, while giving the programmer control over what happens when it is accessed.

 ```python {title = "Setting a property is prevented" hl_lines = "5"}
 p2 = Point(-5, 12)